urroxyz/sogo-brutalist/README.md

 # sogo-brutalist
-Brutalist theme for SOGo webmail client used in Mailcow: Dockerized
+Brutalist theme for SOGo webmail client used in Mailcow: Dockerized.

 ## Installation
 ### Step 1